jrfaulkner/spmrf/README.md

 ## Installation
 1. Install package dependency `rstan` and install package `devtools` using `install.packages` function.
 Note that if you do not already have `rstan` installed, you may need to install additional packages such as `Rtools` if using a Windows platform, or `Xcode` if you are using a Mac.
 See the [`rstan` prerequisites](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started#prerequisites) for more information.
 If you want the vignettes, you may also need to install the `rmarkdown` package
 2. Load `devtools` using `library(devtools)`.
-3. Install `bnps` from GitHub using either
+3. Install `spmrf` from GitHub using either
   1. `install_github("jrfaulkner/spmrf")` or
   2. `install_github("jrfaulkner/spmrf", build_vignettes=TRUE)` if you want the vignette documentation which provides examples of using `spmrf`.
 Note that building vignettes will make the load take a little longer.